Student loans got you down?

 Contributing to all of these accounts will lower your adjusted gross income and help you pay less in taxes.

 Even better, contributing to these accounts when you are on income-driven repayment plan helps you pay less toward your student loan bills, too.

 To sum things up, going for the trifecta can benefit you in more than one way:

 - It reduces your taxable income, meaning you will pay less in taxes.
-This will save you considerable sums of money every year that you contribute to these accounts.
+This will save you considerable sums of money each year you contribute to these accounts.

-- If you’re using an HSA, it means you have an HDHP – which on average will save you money on the cost of health insurance every year that you use it.
+- If you’re using an HSA, it means you have an HDHP – which on average will save you money on the cost of health insurance each year that you use it.

 - You get the benefit of saving for retirement, which is something that most people don’t do enough of.

 - Each of these accounts grows tax-deferred.
 This means that, while your money grows inside the account, you pay zero taxes.

 - You can decrease the amount of your student loan payment since you’ve slashed your adjusted gross income.
 You can pay less in taxes and pay less toward your student loans.